MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1915-Occupational-Safety-Health-Standards-Shipyard-Employment/subpart-Z-Toxic-Hazardous-Substances/section-1915.1001.md

 (iii) The employer shall provide a copy of the physician's written opinion to the affected employee within 30 days from its receipt.

-(n) *Recordkeeping* - (1) *Objective data relied on pursuant to paragraph (f) of this section.* (i) Where the employer has relied on objective data that demonstrates that products made from or containing asbestos or the activity involving such products or material are not capable of releasing fibers of asbestos in concentrations at or above the permissible exposure limit and/or excursion limit under the expected conditions of processing, use, or handling to satisfy the requirements of paragraph (f) of this section, the employer shall establish and maintain an accurate record of objective data reasonably relied upon in support of the exemption.
+(n) *Recordkeeping*—(1) *Objective data relied on pursuant to paragraph (f) of this section.* (i) Where the employer has relied on objective data that demonstrates that products made from or containing asbestos or the activity involving such products or material are not capable of releasing fibers of asbestos in concentrations at or above the permissible exposure limit and/or excursion limit under the expected conditions of processing, use, or handling to satisfy the requirements of paragraph (f) of this section, the employer shall establish and maintain an accurate record of objective data reasonably relied upon in support of the exemption.

 (ii) The record shall include at least the following information: